RCSimpson/Sea-Life-Machine-Learning/README.md

 A great number of epochs aren't necessary.
 Certain parameter choices are obvious given the fact we are training a neural network to classify and make predictions about images so we choose sparse categorical crossentropy as the lost function.

+After taining we have have the following final epochs and summary.

 <img src = "https://github.com/RCSimpson/Sea-Life-Machine-Learning/blob/master/images/summary.JPG" >